WebicityBrowser/Webicity/README.md

 ## Requirements

-Webicity is meant to be compatible with both Windows and Linux distributions with Java support, but is only tested on Windows.
+Webicity is meant to be compatible with both Windows and Linux distributions with Java support.
 MacOS and other OSs are not supported.
 The recommended JDK/JRE version is Zulu JDK 17.
 Other versions of the JDK or JRE are not guaranteed to work.